ojitha/ojitha.github.io/_drafts/2024-02-03-elastic_tika1.md

 ENCRYPTION_KEY=c34d38b3a14956121ff2170e5030b471551370178f43e5626eec58b04a30fae2
 ```

-before run the docker compose up, it is important to fix the vm map maximum value as following:
+Before run the docker compose up, it is important to fix the vm map maximum value as follows:

 ```bash
 docker run -it --rm --privileged --pid=host justincormack/nsenter1
 ```

-In the above containers bash prompt:
+In the above containers, bash prompt:

 ```
 sysctl -w vm.max_map_count=262144